CNN Radio Argentina

-CNN Radio Argentina is an Argentine radio station that broadcasts from the City of Buenos Aires.
+CNN Radio Argentina was an Argentine radio station that broadcast from the City of Buenos Aires.

-It is part of the international radio network that bears the same name and which also has subsidiaries in Bolivia, Brazil, Costa Rica, Dominican, Ecuador, El Salvador, Guatemala, Honduras, Mexico, Panama, Paraguay, Puerto Rico, Uruguay and Peru.
+It was part of the international radio network that bears the same name and which also has subsidiaries in Bolivia, Brazil, Costa Rica, Dominican, Ecuador, El Salvador, Guatemala, Honduras, Mexico, Panama, Paraguay, Puerto Rico, Uruguay and Peru.

 History

 It began broadcasting in Greater Buenos Aires on March 11, 2019, under the license that belonged to Radio Belgrano (formerly Radio Nacional, Radio 9, La Nueve50 and Radio Libertad), owned by Radio Libertad S.A. (later Argentinos Media S.A.)
 Its programming is broadcast in more than 47 repeaters in the interior of the country.

 Its programming is completely journalistic, made up of, among others, José Antonio Gil Vidal, Pia Shaw, Nacho Girón, Federico Seeber, Mariana Arias, Hernan Harris, Julieta Tarres, Nacho Juliano and Pablo Giralt.

+The radio station stopped broadcasting on December 19, 2025.
+Since then, it only broadcasts music until February 2026, date on which it will be relaunched as StreAM 950, with a new schedule.